4.1. Overview

 ot.global_options.plot_dark_mode = False

-Deactivating it is useful for documentation or article output, where image are typically shown on a white background.
+Light mode is especially useful for academic output, where images are shown on a white background.
 Note that changes are only applied to new pyplot windows, not already opened ones.

 ../_images/srgb_spectrum.svg